raisedevs/version-upload-action/README.md

          # Run PlatformIO CLI to build firmware
          - run: pio run
          # Upload firmware to the Raise.dev Console's raisedevs Workspace and firmware Firmware
+         # only on a push to the main branch or published release
          - uses: raisedevs/version-upload-action@main
            id: version-upload
            if: github.ref == 'refs/heads/main'